drupal-ukraine/advanced_forum/README.txt

 4) Optionally enable the user postcounts and markasread modules.
 5) Add the call to advanced forum to template.php.
 This is the hardest part because how it's done is different in every theme.
 Pick the method that best matches your theme:

+* If your theme is listed in the "themes" directory, and you have not modified the template.php that comes with your theme, you can try using the template.php found there.
+As themes get updated, these files may get out of date.
+If it doesn't work, try one of the methods below.

 * If your theme doesn't already have a template.php, create one at the root of your theme and paste in this:

 <?php